- Statewide Advocacy for Veterans' Empowerment (SAVE)

 The Veterans Crisis Line connects Veterans in crisis and their families and friends with qualified, caring Department of Veterans Affairs responders through a confidential toll-free hotline, online chat, or text.
 Veterans and their loved ones can call 1-800-273-8255 and Press 1, chat online, or send a text message to 838255 to receive confidential support 24 hours a day, 7 days a week, 365 days a year.

 The Department of Veterans Affairs' (VA) Suicide Prevention Program

 The VA has developed a program on the national and local levels, placing a Suicide Prevention Coordinator (SPC) at every one of its 153 nationwide medical centers.
 These coordinators are responsible for the suicide prevention program at each center.
 This includes providing treatment, tracking, care coordination and case management to veterans, as well as consultation with and education for all VA staff about suicide risk, prevention, and treatment.

-There are four Suicide Prevention Coordinators located at Massachusetts' VA Medical Centers:
+Suicide Prevention Coordinators located at Massachusetts' VA Medical Centers: